khanshoaib3/minecraft-access/doc/SET_UP_ON_WINDOWS.md

 > Please also note that the Bedrock Edition in the next purchase link only contains the version that runs on Windows.
 > The Bedrock Edition on other platforms, such as on smartphones, need to be purchased separately in the mobile application store.

-If you've got a redeem code of this game, [here is the redeem page](https://www.minecraft.net/en-us/redeem), no need to buy the game.
+If you've got a redeem code of this game, [here is the redeem page](https://www.minecraft.net/redeem), no need to buy the game.
-Or if you're Xbox Game Pass member, you can also [get the Minecraft for free](https://help.minecraft.net/hc/en-us/articles/4412266114573-Minecraft-Java-Bedrock-Edition-for-PC-is-on-Xbox-Game-Pass-).
+Or if you're Xbox Game Pass member, you can also get the Minecraft for free.
+Unfortunately, the help link is dead.

-There are currently two purchasable versions of Minecraft, [the Deluxe Collection](https://www.minecraft.net/en-us/store/minecraft-deluxe-collection-pc) and [the bare game](https://www.minecraft.net/store/minecraft-java-bedrock-edition-pc).
+There are currently two purchasable versions of Minecraft, [the Deluxe Collection](https://www.minecraft.net/store/minecraft-deluxe-collection-pc) and [the bare game](https://www.minecraft.net/store/minecraft-java-bedrock-edition-pc).
 I want to remind you that things that the Deluxe Collection has more than the bare game are just virtual currency and items only in the Bedrock Edition, that we can't use and don't care.

 The links will jump to the pages that correspond to the language of your browser, and there is a `CHECKOUT` button.